 These containers will give you the ability to grow your own fresh lettuces, cucumbers, and tomatoes even if you’re short on space.
 Add a few to your patio or balcony for convenient vegetables any time.
-Traditional gardeners can even add a few to their gardens to customize and dress-up their growing space.
+Traditional gardeners can even add a few to their outdoor gardening to customize and dress-up their growing space.

 10 Best Planters for Your Container Garden

 The most versatile member of any container garden, planter boxes can go anywhere.
-They provide a compact shape that is easy to use indoors, on patios, or elevated on a work bench.
+They provide a compact shape that is easy to use indoors, on patio decks, or elevated on a work bench.
 When selecting a planter box, make sure it is deep enough to support the vegetables you intend to grow.
 Tomatoes and peppers will need deeper roots than lettuce and herbs.

 Window boxes are a beautiful way to dress up the outside of your home.
 Make them more than decorative by using them to grow herbs and edible flowers.
 A well placed window box outside of the kitchen window can make fresh cut herbs convenient at all times.

-Wheelbarrows are a cute way to dress up any garden space.
+Wheelbarrows are a cute way to dress up any home garden space.
 You do not need to purchase a wheelbarrow just for use as a planter.
 Any old, rusty wheelbarrow will do.
 You’ll just need to make sure drainage holes are drilled for your plants.

 Elevated Garden Beds